 Grant Date: August 2021

-CubeSats are small, relatively inexpensive satellites orbiting the earth every 128 minutes at an altitude of 2,000 kilometers (1,200 miles).
-Although the barriers to space are lowering with decreasing costs and increasing launch opportunities, getting a CubeSat into orbit is still a multi-year effort costing $50,000 to $100,000 USD.
-Although an inspirational goal, this is beyond the means of most schools.
+CubeSats are inexpensive, small satellite platforms which can be used for both suborbital and orbital applications.
+Although the barriers to space are lowering with decreasing costs and increasing launch opportunities, getting a CubeSat into orbit is still a multi-year effort costing $50,000 to $100,000.
+Although an inspirational goal, this is beyond the means of most universities and researchers.